 We believe in interscholastic athletics as an integral part of the total school program reflecting the needs of the school, the community and the student.
-We believe the potential values to the student and coaches to be very essential.

-We believe the potential values to the student and coaches to be very essential.
+We believe the potential values to the students and coaches to be very essential.
 Competition under prescribed regulations and policies provides adolescents with the opportunity to develop ideas and habits of health, fair play, initiative, achievement, emotional control, good sporting conduct, social adaptability and good citizenship.
 Athletics foster team and school spirit and a sense of community.